What is it?

 This is why we've developed the SMART inspection service.
 This is a vendor assessment and audit scheme to help end-users evaluate prospective or even current vendors.
-We do this by developing an evaluation tool based on leading best practice, as well as customized factors you specify.
+We do this by developing an evaluation tool based on leading best practice, as well as customised factors you specify.

 This tool not only gives you an easy to read report showing each vendor's weaknesses and strengths, but it also gives vendors a tool to target their own processes for improvement.
-All of this minimizes risk, reduces uncertainty and improves safety, reliability and overall business performance.
+All of this minimises risk, reduces uncertainty and improves safety, reliability and overall business performance.

 SMART inspections follow three steps: